top of page

 Toppings-Edinburgh-Bookshop-8.jpg

-We couldn't make a list of places to visit in Edinburgh without including a bookshop.
+We couldn't make a list of places to visit in Edinburgh without including a bookshop or two.
 Our personal favorite is Topping & Company.
-The selection is fantastic, and it has a weirdly high number of books that have been signed by their authors.
-If you prefer used books, then you should check out Armchair Books instead!
+The selection is fantastic, and it has a weirdly high number of signed books.
+If you prefer used/antique books, then you should check out The Gently Mad, McNaughtan's, or Armchair Books instead.
+If you want a bookstore with a view, go to Waterstones in the West End.
+And if you want specialty bookshops, check out Book Lovers, Transreal Fiction, or Wild Fungarium.

 Scottish-National-Portrait-Gallery-Edinburgh-7-689x517.jpg